 Abigail snatched it up again.
 ‘Nothing.’

-‘Come on Abigail,’ said Patrick, what’s in there?’
+‘Come on Abigail,’ said Patrick, ‘you’ve been holding that bag really tightly all the way back home.
+What’s in there?’

 ‘The Queen gave you a diamond tiara?’ said Patrick faintly?
 ‘A real diamond tiara?